 Just like people, older dogs can experience cognitive dysfunction - confusion, disorientation, etc. It even has a name “Cognitive Dysfunction Syndrome”.
 Onset is gradual and cannot be attributable to any other medical conditions.
 There are several drugs available for treatment, so consult your Veterinarian to see what options there are.

-A major area of concern in the older Collie is teeth.
+A major area of concern for the older Collie is teeth.
 Unfortunately, dental hygiene is often overlooked or not considered important.
-It’s extremely important!
+I personally believe teeth are one of the most important areas of concern in the older dog.
 Tartar build-up on neglected teeth can lead to all sorts of problems, such as loss of teeth, and inflamed and infected gums (gingivitis or periodontitis).
 Gum disease can play a major role in the over health and wellbeing of the dog.
 Bacteria from infected teeth and gums can affect major organs such as the kidneys, liver and heart.
 Some Collies seem prone to excessive tartar collection as they age and you may find yourself having to keep up with the teeth more often than in previous years.
 I have used C.E.T.
 Enzymatic Dentifrice with good results.
-The kit comes with tooth paste and a finger brush that is very gentle on the dog's gums, but it can be a pain to use.
+The kit comes with tooth paste and a tooth brush that is very gentle on the dog's gums, but it can be a pain to use.
 There are lots of other products as well.
 Also, I own several dental tools and have scaled the teeth myself, but it takes great patience and care so as not to damage the enamel on the teeth and/or the gums.
 If the teeth become too loaded with tartar, about the only solution is to have the teeth professionally cleaned.
 This does pose certain risks since anesthesia is used to put the dog out while cleaning.
 Most owners worry about anesthesia, but today there are many safe products on the market such as “Propofol”.
 Not only does anesthesia assure proper cleaning but on the oft chance that a dog might need to have teeth pulled, he/she will already be under.
 With older dogs, most Vets want blood work done and the dog on antibiotics prior to the teeth cleaning (my Vet does!).
 Anesthesia-free teeth cleaning is another option.
 However, this is not for all dogs.
 Some dogs do not tolerate the lying down and scaling of the teeth while fully awake.
 Also, this method is not a viable alternative if teeth need to be pulled.
 The best plan is to keep up with the cleaning of the teeth before they become a serious problem, but I know from firsthand experience, that is easier said than done!

 Tramadol is another drug that has been used successfully in recent years.
 It is a man-made narcotic-like pain reliever ( analgesic) used to treat moderate to severe pain and it really helps!!
 I have had my last three older Collies on this drug, in combination with either Rimidyl or Metacam.
 It is not without side effects, so watch carefully any dogs that are on it.
 I currently have a 13½ girl on Metacam in the morning and two Tramadols morning and evening.
 It is only available from a Veterinarian and it’s a popular people drug too!